 • ROOM_ID: Defines the room ID for the SuperViz session.

-• Message: A type that extends RealtimeMessage to include participant name and message content.
+• Message: A type that will be used to extend RealtimeMessage to include participant name and message content.

 3. Create the App Component